x186k/deadsfu/notes/design-diary.md

 want the system to be accessed via it's private-ip, or presumable public-ip.
 There is involved steps we could do to detect an open public-ip port, but lets keep it simple for now.

-So, we have two flags: '-public: for the DNS hostname, sfu1 will detect and register public IP-addresses' and '-private: for the DNS hostname, sfu1 will detect and register the private IP-addresses'
+So, we have two flags: '-public: for the DNS hostname, deadsfu will detect and register public IP-addresses' and '-private: for the DNS hostname, deadsfu will detect and register the private IP-addresses'

 If the SFU only has private IP then we require the user to indicate whether the hostname should use the private IP or the public IP.
 If the user.indicates public, then we query a service like xxx.aws.com to find their public IP.